stepan-mitkin/syntables/day2/readme.txt

+This is what we did on the second day of the hackathon.

 How to run the demo.

 1. Generate code:

-node stepan.test.js
+node run_generator.js

-This will re-generate example02.js
+This will re-generate:
+- example02.js
+- instrument.html
+- portfolio.html

-2. Run the demo program
+2. Run the test demo program

 node example02.test.js